cloudblog004/fantasticfoodies/content/en/posts/1571-how-to-make-quick-healthy-stamina-soup.md

 - "First, cook garlic with mid-high heat."
 - "When garlic turned light brown add meat, cook another 2-3 mins.
 Then you add vegetables beside top of the nappa leaf.
 And cook another minute."
 - "Add water and cubes soup stock cook few more mins."
 - "Then add ginger and nappa top.
-Add salt &amp; pepper to taste, if need any."
+Add salt & pepper to taste, if need any."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe